ssshake/simple-translation/README.md

 const translate = new SimpleTranslation(english, french)
 ```

-A benefit of Option A is that you can add new language files dynamically, later.
-Though I don't know a good usecase for this.

 A benefit of option B is you can instantiate 'translate' and register language files in one line.